DiamondsBattle/Forcegrief/README.md

 ### Usage
 #### If you have a wordlist :
 1. Enter the "forcegrief" command;
-2. Then enter the wordlist's file name;
+2. Then enter the file containing the password's name;
 3. Then enter the Username field's Name (Returned to the server when trying to login);
 4. Then enter the Password field's Name (Returned to the server when trying to login);
 5. Then enter the site's login form URL;